What you should consider about before purchase pressure switches?

 Deadband

 Deadband is the difference in pressure between the switch setpoint and reset point.
-For example, if a pressure switches is set to activate at 100 psi on an increasing pressure, the switch will close when the pressure rises to 100 psi.
+For example, if a switch is set to activate at 100 psi on an increasing pressure, the switch will close when the pressure rises to 100 psi.
 When the pressure drops to the reset point of 90 psi, the switch will open.
 The deadband is 10 psi, the difference between the setpoint (100 psi) and the reset point (90 psi).

-For electromechanical pressure switches, deadband can be adjustable but is typically a fixed value, or automatically increases linearly as the setpoint is increased through the adjustable setpoint range.
+For electromechanical switches, deadband can be adjustable but is typically a fixed value, or automatically increases linearly as the setpoint is increased through the adjustable setpoint range.

 For solid state switches, the deadband is typically fully adjustable up to 100% of the full operating pressure range.
 As a general rule a narrow deadband is used in alarm circuits while a wider deadband is better suited for control circuit applications.